Sustainability & Protecting the Environment

-- Solar power: The City has updated the lighting in several City parks and parking lots to solar powered units that use less energy.
+- Solar power: The City has updated the lighting in Parking Lot 1, Hyatt Park, and the 38th Avenue Fitness park to solar powered units that use less energy.
 They are also "off the grid" allowing them to remain lit even if the power were to go out due to a storm or other emergency.

 - Electric vehicle fleet: As new vehicles are added to the City's administration, Public Works, and Police fleets, every effort is made to secure electric or hybrid options.
-You can learn more about the HCPD's extensive electric vehicle fleet here.
+Watch a brief video about the City's electric trash truck (the first of its kind in the country!) below and learn more about the HCPD's electric vehicles.